 There isn't a better name for the template below.
 The Spick and Span resume might be the cleanest-looking sheet on this list.
 It uses boldface, all-caps, and gray typeface to structure various headers of the document differently and maximize the hiring manager's reading experience.
 And all that minimalism makes the professional headshot at the top pop off the page.

-Hloom’s Timeline template is a super simple but creative way to tell your story.
-You can convey your progression through various jobs you’ve held on one side of the vertical line, and more static elements of your background -- such as skills and education -- on the other.
+Similar to the Centered Bar resume earlier in the post, Hloom’s Timeline template is a super simple but creative way to tell your story.
+You can convey your progression through various jobs you’ve held on one side of the vertical line, and more static elements of your background — such as skills and education — on the other.

 This basic resume template is suited for content producers at all stages in their career.
 By spreading out the header and "Skills" text horizontally, the resume below fits a lot of crucial information comfortably on one page (of course, it also comes with a second page if you need it).